-Through Charter Business®, we provide scalable, tailored broadband communications solutions to business organizations, such as business-to-business Internet access, data networking, fiber connectivity to cell towers, video and music entertainment services and business telephone.
-As of September 30, 2009, we served approximately 180,000 business customers, including small- and medium-sized commercial customers.
+Through Charter Business®, we provide scalable, tailored broadband communications solutions to business organizations, such as business-to-business Internet access, data networking, fiber connectivity to cellular towers, video and music entertainment services and business telephone.
+As of December 31, 2009, we served approximately 224,300 business customers, including small-and medium-sized commercial customers.
+Our advertising sales division, Charter Media®, provides local, regional and national businesses with the opportunity to advertise in individual markets on cable television networks.